Can You Tan Through A Window? A Look At The Sun’s Ability To Cause Sunburn Under Different Conditions

-As a result, an increasing number of questions gets asked about the sun, tanning, and safety.
-This post examine what exactly tanning is, and look & address the common queries surrounding the subject.
-It also examine why extended UV exposure is so lethal.
+As a result, an increasing number of questions get asked about the sun, tanning, and safety.
+This post examines what exactly tanning is and looks & addresses the common queries surrounding the subject.
+It also examines why extended UV exposure is so lethal.

 Before we can delve into the different questions surrounding sun exposure and how it affects tanning, we first need to define what tanning is:

 Tanning is the process through which the human skin changes into a darker tone as a result of prolonged exposure to ultraviolet radiation from the sun.

 It is the skin's defense mechanism to protect it from ultraviolet radiation by releasing a pigment called melanin which absorbs the radiation.

 As the body release more melanin, the pigment darkens skin color, which is observed as a tan.

 In low quantities, exposure to the sun is beneficial in more than one way.
 It helps you to look healthier by getting a base tan and also triggers the release of vitamin D. This vitamin is vital to maintain bone and teeth health and support the immune system.

 A surprisingly small amount of sunlight is necessary to achieve this result.
 Unfortunately, many people spend a lot more time directly in the sun, sometimes without realizing it and without any protection as a result.

 Harmful Effects Of UV Rays

 Exposure to UV radiation becomes harmful when you spend a prolonged period of time in direct (or indirect) sunlight.
 Even if you take precautions, like wearing sunscreen, at some point, the amount of time exposed to the Sun's UV rays will outweigh any protection.